tlastelick1/ComputingMatrices/README.md

 etc

 Displays the number of processes and resource types.
-Displays the Allocation Matrix
+Displays the Allocation Matrix.
-Displays the Max Matrix
+Displays the Max Matrix.
-Displays the Need Matrix
+Displays the Need Matrix.
-Displays the Available Cector
+Displays the Available Vector.
-Determines whether the system is in a safe state Displays the Request Vector
+Determines whether the system is in a safe state.
+Displays the Request Vector.
-And whether the request can be granted or not and what the Available Vector is
+And whether the request can be granted or not and what the Available Vector is.